Australia

 Czech Republic

-From the perspective of consumers, the class action procedure itself is based on the opt-in principle, i.e. consumers will have to either actively register their claim in the collective proceedings or pursue their claims individually after the end of the collective proceedings.
-Consumers who register their claim in the proceedings will not have the status of a party or intervening party and will have very limited procedural rights.
-The rights they do have will consist primarily of the right to be heard or the right to inspect the court file.
+From the perspective of consumers, the class action procedure itself is based on the opt-in principle, i.e. consumers have to either actively register their claim in the collective proceedings or pursue their claims individually after the end of the collective proceedings.
+Consumers who register their claim in the proceedings do not have the status of a party or intervening party and have very limited procedural rights.
+The rights they do have consist primarily of the right to be heard or the right to inspect the court file.

 Last modified 17 Jul 2023